-Minister for Emergency Management and National Recovery and Resilience, Senator the Hon Bridget McKenzie said this flood event continues to impact residents across New South Wales.
+Minister for Emergency Management and National Recovery and Resilience, Senator the Hon Bridget McKenzie said the sheer scale of the flooding event has impacted residents across the state with many still unable to return home.

-”The recovery phase is underway and we continue to stand shoulder to shoulder with all of our affected communities throughout their recovery journey, which we know is going to take time,” Minister McKenzie said.
-New South Wales Minister for Emergency Services and Resilience and Minister for Flood Recovery Steph Cooke MP said the focus is on rebuilding impacted communities and providing immediate support to all who are affected by the floods.
+New South Wales Minister for Emergency Services and Resilience Steph Cooke said that the focus is on providing immediate support and assistance to all residents affected by the floods.

 - Freight subsidies for primary producers.